AlurienFlame/qol-tweaks/README.md

 ## Installation
 Download and unzip the zip file from the mod's [Releases](https://github.com/AlurienFlame/qol-tweaks/releases), and place the resulting folder in the `mods` folder of your Allumeria install.
 You should have created a `mods` folder when installing Ignitron.
 ## Features
-- **Sort Hotkey**: Press `Mouse3` while in your inventory to sort it.
+- **Sort hotkey**: Press `Mouse3` while in your inventory to sort it.
 - **Quick stack to nearby chests hotkey**: Press `G` while not in any menus to quick stack to nearby chests.
-- **Quick Torch**: Places or throws a torch directly from your hotbar.
+- **Quick torch hotkey**: Press `F` to place or throw a torch directly from your hotbar.
 Favors items further to the left.
+- **Quick heal hotkey**: Press `H` to use a health potion from your hotbar or inventory.
+Favors items in the hotbar, starting from the left, then the inventory, starting from the top left.
+- **Quick buff hotkey**: Press `B` to use every buff potion in your inventory.
+Same priority as quick heal.
+Does not use healing potions or poison potions.
+Does use food.
+All hotkeys can be rebound.
 ## Develop
 Build-and-run on linux:
 ```